thedanitor/pokedex/README.md

 ### Things Learned

 * When making a linear gradient it is good practice to set a solid background as well for browsers that don't support gradients.
+* There is a ```padStart()``` method that pads current string with another string (multiple times if needed) until string reaches given length.
+Useful for adding 0 to beginning of numbers.